gmarcha/vite-app/README.md

 ### Node usage

-Simplify the management of your Node.js application's lifecycle with these rules:
+Simple application lifecycle management with these rules:

 - `node.all`: Installs dependencies, builds the project, and starts it.
 - `node.install`: Install project dependencies using pnpm.